Hi! This is Nikki Lyn Pugh, MFA, INHC.

 But that is not the best part.
 What is the most amazing thing is that now I know without a shadow of a doubt that EVERYTHING IS ENERGY.

-This energy is real and it can heal.
+This energy is real and, if channeled in the right way, it can heal.
 Its frequency can be measured in various states.
-What’s more, this healing energy is available to us all.
+What’s more, healing energy is available to us all.
 It is intelligent, conscious and waiting for each one of us to feel worthy enough of its support.

 Just how much support is there out there for you?
 For me?
 For us all?
 An infinite amount!